Brand Strategy for Small Museums and Nonprofits

-We feel strongly, therefore, that we are creating value for the museum and nonprofit community in a new, more accessible way with this guided branding tutorial and we genuinely hope that smaller museums and nonprofits will take advantage of it.
+We feel strongly, therefore, that we are creating value for the museum and nonprofit community in a new, more accessible way with this guided brand strategy tutorial and we genuinely hope that smaller museums and nonprofits will take advantage of it.

 Brand Pyramid Workshops